Toward General Digraph Contrastive Learning: A Dual Spatial Perspective

 \subsubsection{Experimental Environment}

-All experiments are conducted on a high-performance computing node equipped with an Intel(R) Xeon(R) Platinum 8468V CPU and an NVIDIA H800 PCIe GPU, running CUDA 12.2.
+All experiments are conducted on an Intel(R) Xeon(R) Platinum 8468V CPU and an NVIDIA H800 PCIe GPU, running CUDA 12.2.
 The operating system is Ubuntu 20.04.6 LTS, and the software stack consists of Python 3.8 and PyTorch 2.2.1.
-All baseline implementations are based on their official repositories or open-source reimplementations, and hyperparameters are tuned to ensure reproducibility and fairness across all experimental settings.
+All baseline implementations are based on their official repositories or open-source reimplementations, and hyperparameters are tuned to ensure fairness.